Bluetooth Technology: Physical Layer, Classification and IoT Applications

 Bluetooth Classification

-Number of Bluetooth versions is developed to meet the specific requirements of the time with the update of fixing the previous version errors.
-All the updated versions of Bluetooth support backward compatibility.
-The following table describes the different versions of Bluetooth available
+Multiple versions of bluetooth technology have been developed to meet the specific requirements of each era, with each version fixing issues from the previous one.
+All updated versions maintain backward compatibility.
+The following table describes the different versions of bluetooth technology available:

 Bluetooth Versions